mrdk/mind/doc/words.rst

       reading from a file (or any other stream in a Unix system).

-      A file stream contains all the fields of a text stream, plus `intext-file`.
+      A file stream contains all the fields of a text stream, plus :word:`intext-file`.

 .. word:: >intext-file	( 'filestream -- addr )

-      	The TOS contains the address of a filestream structure: compute the address of its `file` field.
+      	The TOS contains the address of a filestream structure: compute the address of its :word:`file` field.
 The field is one cell wide and contains the underlying C file pointer (FILE*) for this stream.

 .. word:: >current	( 'filestream -- addr )

       	The TOS contains the address of a filestream structure: compute the address of its `current` field.
 The field is one cell wide and contains the last character read from the file or the "end of file" constant.

 .. word:: /filestream	( -- n )